Title 1 and Family and Community Engagement Center (F.A.C.E) Information

 East Wake High School's Home-School Compact

 A Home-School Compact is an agreement between parents, students, and staff.
-It explains how families and staff members will work together to make sure all students get the support they need to reach high student achievements.
+It explains how families and staff members will work together to make sure all students get the support they need to reach high student achievement.